cloud-native-toolkit/automation-solutions/boms/software/cp4d/files/README.md

 ## Deploying Data Foundation

-The following instructions will help you install Maximo Core into AWS, Azure, and IBM Cloud OpenShift Kubernetes environment.
+The following instructions will help you install Cloud Pak for Data (CP4D) into AWS, Azure, and IBM Cloud OpenShift Kubernetes environment.

 ### Licenses and Entitlements